junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Eyes unfocused on the dim air of the lobby, Rory says, "You know, sometimes I still can't believe how lucky I am.
 For a really long time, I thought she wouldn't ever love me the way I love her.
 Did she tell you we grew up together, and that we were always best friends?"

-"Not the 'best friend' part."
+"Not the 'best friends' part."
 Dean swallows, feeling a funny twist in the gut.

 "We were practically together every single day.
 I was always so happy to just *be* around her.
 But she never really looked at me that way.
 And you know what she said when she told people why we were just 'best friends'?"
 Rory pauses for a brief moment, not really waiting for an answer.
 Dean just waits.